-9.2.1 Definitions
+9.3.1 Definitions

 Active program The program that is finished by LOCON, i. e. this program determines how the outputs in dependence on the encoder position are set.
 After switching on the active program is the one that was processed as active program when switching off the last time.

 Normal mode LOCON is directly in that mode when switching on.
 Either the encoder position or the speed are displayed.
 The active program is carried out.

 Display mode Either the switch-on- or the switch-off-point of the programmed cams is displayed.
 The active program is carried out.
-Drogramming mode The switch on, or the switch off point, which is just to program is dis

-- Programming mode The switch-on- or the switch-off-point, which is just to program, is displayed.
+Programming mode The switch-on- or the switch-off-point, which is just to program, is displayed.
 At the same time the LED "Prg.Mode" flashes.
 The active program is carried out.
-Either the active program or any other program can be programmed. - Programming release A change of the program is only possible if a programming release is carried out.
-For that the pin "PROG_ENABLE" must also have 24V according to the chapter "Terminal element housing (plastic)". - Blank-cam A "blank-cam" is displayed by three horizontal dashes ("---").
+Either the active program or any other program can be programmed.

+Programming release A change of the program is only possible if a programming release is carried out.
+For that the pin "PROG_ENABLE" must also have 24V.

+Blank-cam A "blank-cam" is displayed by three horizontal dashes ("---").
 It always appears, when no cam is programmed at the desired output or if a new cam can be added in the programming-activity.

-9.3 Automatical shifting to the speed display
+9.4 Automatical shifting to the speed display